Some halting problems for abelian sandpiles are undecidable in dimension three: Abstract

 \section{Abstract}

-The abelian sandpile model is a simple combinatorial model for critical behaviour, with the {\it abelian property} that the order in which we make moves does not change the final outcome of the game.
-This might seem to restrict the model's computational ability, but we will show that, given three dimensions to work with, the sandpile is able to simulate a Turing machine.
-We then prove the undecidability of three halting problems.
+The abelian sandpile model is a simple combinatorial model for critical behaviour, a chip game on a graph with the {\it abelian property} that the order in which we make moves does not change the final outcome of the game.
+We prove the undecidability of three halting problems for the sandpile on the three-dimensional lattice.
+It is unknown whether or not the problems are decidable on a two-dimensional lattice, or on periodic planar graphs.

 \long \eat#1{}

 \begin{section}{Introduction}